irl/simple-gallery/README.md

 create a folder on your computer called photos-upload/ and place photo-gall.sh in it, dump your images and then run photo-gall.sh to upload straight to your site, make sure to change locations in photo-gall.sh

+I have added upload.py which is photogall.sh rewriten in python.
 make sure to create a file called count.txt <- this file keeps track of the file numbering

 requirements:
 -------------